Programmer’s Guide

 after_1

-Example including around callbacks:
+A full example, including around callbacks:

 class MyJob < RocketJob::Job